 Syringe Disposal Boxes are a part of a project to safely dispose of used needles and lancets so that people in the community are protected from them.

 Used needles can be placed in the Syringe Disposal Box any time of day or night, free and anonymously.
 It is not meant to take a large amount of needles all at once and not meant to be a replacement for medical facilities to discard medical syringe waste.
 These are meant for the use of the general public to safely dispose of needles.

 Why do we need this?

 Used needles can injure people and spread diseases like hepatitis, tetanus and HIV.
 If used needles are left on the ground or loose in the trash, children, trash collectors and others can be hurt or exposed to disease.

 Where are the boxes located?

-We have multiple locations and plans for additional locations within the next two years.
+We have multiple locations around Columbus.
 The boxes that are currently installed are located:

 Safe Disposal of Needles at Home